Vacancy: Postdoctoral research fellow in digital twins

 - (iii) how do you intend to contribute to our growing research group and enhance its activities beyond this project.

 - The letter should also include the expected availability / preferred starting date.
 Keep it short and simple, please.
+One paragraph for each of these points is sufficient.

 - Optional: A copy of at least one first-authored paper published in a reputable journal that mirrors your background and research so far, and one that you are particularly proud of.
 A link to the article is sufficient, no need to include a PDF in your email.